 Why is Makar Sankranti celebrated?

-Makar Sankranti is celebrated on a fixed date that is 14 January every year.
-It also marks the termination of the Winter season and the beginning of a new harvest season.
+Makar Sankranti 2021: It is celebrated in January every year and marks the termination of the Winter season and the beginning of a new harvest season.
+This year it will be celebrated on 14 January.

 History of Makar Sankranti